catseye/Robin/doc/Robin.markdown

 elements, preceded by a `(`, followed by a `)`, and delimited by whitespace.

-Lists do not evaluate to themselves; rather, they represent a macro application.
+Non-empty lists do not evaluate to themselves; rather, they represent a macro application.
 However, the `literal` macro may be used to obtain a literal list.